Will participants be able to choose the type of supports they receive?

 Will clients who are not eligible for the Scheme still be able to access Guide Dogs’ services?

 Yes they will.
-Guide Dogs NSW/ACT is committed to providing services free of charge to clients who are not eligible for the NDIS.
+Guide Dogs NSW/ACT is committed to providing services at no cost to clients who are not eligible for the NDIS.
 Clients who are eligible but who choose not to receive NDIS support for any reason, will be invited to meet with a Support Coordinator to discuss their reasons.
 As Guide Dogs NSW/ACT is a charity which relies on the generous support from donors in order to continue to support people with vision impairment we will endeavour to maximise funding opportunities as appropriate.

 How can Guide Dogs NSW/ACT help clients transition to the NDIS?